-OCCUPATIONAL THERAPY
+OCCUPATIONAL THERAPY(OT)

-The educational experience is a five-year entrylevel master's program with direct admission at the freshman level.
-Both the bachelor of science and master of science degrees are conferred at the end of the fifth year.
+The educational experience is a five-year entry-level master's program with direct admission at the freshman level.
+Both the bachelor's of science and master's of science degrees are conferred at the end of the fifth year.
+In addition, each student is required to fulfill the requirements for a structured minor offered in the college.